 Western Plains Zoo

-The Western Plains Zoo is the sister zoo to Taronga in Sydney, but this one is much bigger.
+The Western Plains Zoo is the sister zoo to Taronga in Sydney, but it is much larger.

 Cafes, eateries, and picnic areas are dotted around the zoo to refresh you during your day of exploring.